 1 ½ cups rolled oats

-½ cup wholemeal, plain flour
+½ cup wholemeal or gluten free, plain flour

 3 tbsp brewer’s yeast (NOT baker's yeast!)